Online Smart Break-Even Calculator

 What is a Break-Even Analysis?

-The Break-Even Formula
+The Break-Even Formula Explained

-The standard formula used by our tool is:
+The standard accounting formula used globally is:

-Break-Even Units = Total Fixed Costs ÷ (Selling Price - Variable Cost per Unit)
+Break-Even Units = Total Fixed Costs / (Selling Price - Variable Cost per Unit)

 What is the Contribution Margin?

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 What happens if my variable cost is higher than my selling price?

-Is break-even calculated in dollars or units?
+Is the break-even point calculated in dollars or units?

 How often should I run a break-even analysis?